-If you’re soon arriving or have just arrived and wondering where to buy a SIM card in London, there are three basic options: at the airport, from a local shop or order online.
-Typically, the best value option is to avoid the big providers and order online from an MVNO provider offering prepaid SIMs
+If you’re soon arriving or have just arrived and are wondering where to buy a SIM card in London, there are three basic options: at the airport, from a local shop or order online.
+The best-value option is usually to avoid the big providers and order one of the alternative provider prepaid SIMs online.

 Buying a SIM card at Heathrow Airport

-At Heathrow, there are SIM card vending machines in the baggage reclaim hall, as well as SIM cards for sale at the shops in the arrivals hall.
-This is probably the most straight forward way of picking up a SIM card on arrival in the UK.
-However, you may be somewhat limited in choice and unlikely to get the best value.
+At Heathrow, there are SIM-card vending machines in the baggage reclaim hall, as well as SIM cards for sale at the shops in the arrivals hall.
+This is probably the most straightforward way of picking up a SIM card on arrival in the UK.
+However, you may be limited in choice and you won’t be getting the best value.
 But if you’re reading this on your phone at the airport and don’t want to quibble over a few quid, then you might be happy with this as a quick solution.